Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

-One limitation of the proposed method is its heavy reliance on the trained classifier $C()$.
-To offset the importance of the classifier, we propose a means of identifying poorer segmentations without directly using the classifier.
-To do so, we calculate a difference score $d^k$ for each segmentation $m_2^k$.
-The difference score is measured by calculating the mean absolute difference between an image $x^k$ and its non-cancerous variant $\hat{x}^k$ in the segmentation region defined by $m_2^k$, as expressed in Equation \ref{eq:difference_score}.
-This difference score measures how much of a segmented area is altered between an image and its non-cancerous variant.
+We propose an approximate confidence measure of the quality of the segmentations that can be computed without using the true segmentations, which we refer to as weakly supervised confidence measure (WSCM).
+The WSCM $c^k$ for each segmentation $m^k$ is measured by calculating the mean absolute difference between an image $x^k$ and its non-cancerous variant $\hat{x}^k$ in the segmentation region defined by $m^k$, as expressed in Equation \eqref{eq:wscm}.

-Once the difference score is calculated, segmentations can be deemed poor based on how low their difference score is.
-Choosing the threshold to filter segmentations is a trade-off between the number of segmentations filtered and the mean quality of the kept segmentations, measured using the Dice coefficient.
-With a higher threshold, more segmentations are filtered out but the mean Dice of the remaining segmentations improves until an asymptotic limit.